|Model||Draw Weight||Stroke||Velocity||Suggested Arrow Length||Crossbow Length / Weight|

 The Inferno Firestorm II is on the larger side and requires a somewhat large case.
 One that will work nicely is the Tarantula Deluxe Crossbow Case.
 This soft case is available within the $70 range.
 A slightly more expensive hard case alternative choice is the Plano 1133-00 Manta Crossbow Case.

 Thanks for reading our crossbow review of the Arrow Precision Inferno Firestorm II.
 This is an excellent crossbow, and is very budget-conscious, too.
 The Inferno Firestorm II can easily take down any game you might come across and can legally bag, and the crossbow will stand up to years of traipsing around in the bush looking for prey.
-Make sure to check out Amazon.com’s excellent discount on the Inferno Firestorm 2 which also includes free shipping.
+Take a look at today’s best online price on this crossbow and check out our top 10 crossbows rankings for more.